 Tailored senior dog food includes beneficial nutrients like glucosamine and chondroitin to support healthy joints.
 The diet is usually higher in fibre to support the digestive system and easy to digest proteins, as well as including the right balance of minerals and vitamins like selenium, iron and vitamin B. It should also include the right balance of fat, protein and carbohydrates to maintain your dog’s ideal weight, all whilst taking into account your dog’s slower metabolism and lower energy levels.

-When should dogs switch to senior dog food?
+When should I switch my senior dog to new food?

 Switching to senior dog food all depends on their age and breed.
 Usually, vets will consider around 10+ years to be senior, but every dog is different.
 For example, a chihuahua or toy poodle isn’t usually considered senior until they’re about 10-12 years old.
 Large breeds like Newfoundlands or Labradors reach their senior years at about 8 years old.